Freshworks-Coupon-2025-Get-50-Off/.github/profile/README.md

 ### 1. Free Trial Access

 You can try out Freshdesk, Freshsales, Freshservice, or Freshteam free for 14 to 21 days.
-No credit card needed — just sign up at freshworks.com and explore all the features.
+No credit card needed, just sign up at freshworks.com and explore all the features.

 ### 2. Special Startup Deal